 The room was very modern, huge and had a spa bath on the balcony.
 What a view!
 Also, the hotel had room service free of charge, so it was possible to ask for the favorite cocktail anytime.
 We were surprised how good the alcohol was in Hyatt Ziva: they had the best tequilas and vodkas (Grey Goose, Belvedere) and could prepare really elaborate cocktails.
 My favorite was the cucumber Margarita from the Tequila Bar downstairs – it was just the best of the best.

-There are not many things to do in Cancun (apart from staying in the hotel).
-The most interesting landmarks are located in or close to Riviera Maya.
-However, Cancun has a great nightlife and a huge Coco Bongo club (with some shows).
-Also, there are a couple of shopping malls nearby.
+Cancun has a great nightlife and a huge Coco Bongo club (with some cool shows).
+Also, there are a couple of shopping malls nearby and some interesting bars.

-To summarize, I would say that I totally loved our honeymoon in Mexico, I just wish it was a bit longer, so we could finally go to Las Coloradas and Chichen Itza.
-If you want to know more about the difference between Cancun and Riviera Maya, stay tuned, there will be a separate post about it.
+To summarize, I would say that I totally loved our honeymoon in Riviera Maya and Cancun, I just wish it was a bit longer, so we could finally go to Las Coloradas and Chichen Itza.

 Liked this post about the honeymoon in Mexico?
 Save it on Pinterest!